 - Find easily accessible storage for the small odds and ends.
 Maybe a top tube bag and a stem bag or two.

 - What’s left?
-Look for items that can be easily attached to other items or your front fork.
+Look for items that can be easily attached to other items or put in dry bags in cages on your fork.

 Handlebar / Cockpit Space

 Once your bike is all loaded up with a handlebar bag and stem bags, you may find that handlebar space is sorely lacking.

 If you run a GPS navigation device, phone mount, headlight, or other handlebar gizmos, you might appreciate this handlebar extender.
 It gives you a few extra inches of space above your actual handlebars, which is especially handy for elevating a headlight so it isn’t blocked by bags.
 For me it’s essential when bikepacking with drop bars, but I prefer to go without it on flat bars where I have more space.

 It’s hard to give a definitive bikepacking gear list without specifics of terrain or climate, but here’s a basic general checklist for 3-season conditions.
 Some of these items are optional if the weather is mild.

 Base layer shirt

 Mid-layer warm shirt